Mary Bailey (aviator): Early life

-Bailey was the only daughter of Derrick Westenra, 5th Baron Rossmore, of Rossmore Castle, County Monaghan and his wife, Mittie (née Naylor).
+The Hon Mary Westenra was the only daughter of Derrick Westenra, 5th Baron Rossmore, of Rossmore Castle, County Monaghan and his wife, Mittie (née Naylor).
 She had two brothers.

 She spent most of her childhood in Ireland where she was taught by governesses after running away from school in 1906.
 Adventurous from a young age, she apparently bought a motorbike in her youth and was gaining a reputation for speeding in cars by 1914.

 Aviation

 During the First World War, Mary volunteered as an aviation mechanic and served in Britain and France, with the Women's Auxiliary Air Corps which provided female mechanics to the Royal Flying Corps.

 She was given flight instruction in 1926 by Mary, Lady Heath (at the time Sophie Eliott-Lynn) at Stag Lane Aerodrome.
 She was awarded her Royal Aero Club certificate on 26 January 1927, and quickly started a sporting career.
 She became the first woman to fly across the Irish Sea.

 On 5 July 1927, she set a world's altitude record of 17283 ft in a two-seater light aircraft category, flying a de Havilland DH.60 Cirrus II Moth, her passenger was Louise de Havilland, the wife of aircraft designer Geoffrey de Havilland.

 Between 9 March and 30 April 1928, Bailey made an 8000 mi solo flight from Croydon to Cape Town, flying a Cirrus-engined de Havilland DH.60 Cirrus Moth with an extra fuel tank which gave an endurance of about 10 hours.
 At about the same time (January to May 1928), Lady Heath was flying solo from Cape Town to the UK.

 She then made the 8000 mi journey back between September 1928 and 16 January 1929.
 The return journey involved flying across the Belgian Congo, then along the southern edge of the Sahara and up the west coast of Africa, then across Spain and France back home again.
 It was the longest solo flight and longest flight accomplished by a woman that far.
 This feat won her the 1929 Britannia Trophy.

-In 1927 and 1928 she twice won the Harmon Trophy as the world's outstanding aviatrix.
+In 1927 and 1928, she twice won the Harmon Trophy as the world's outstanding aviatrix.
 She also participated in the Challenge International de Tourisme 1929, which she completed off the contest, and Challenge International de Tourisme 1930, in which she took 31st place for 60 participants, being one of only two women.

 In 1930 she held a seat on the Women's Engineering Society Council.
 In 1931, she became a member of a group of female pioneers for science, the members of which shared her adventurous and determined spirit.
 That same year Bailey became the first woman in the United Kingdom to obtain a Certificate for Blind Flying.

-Bailey also attained the rank of Section Officer in the Women's Auxiliary Air Force, during World War II.
+She also attained the rank of Section Officer in the Women's Auxiliary Air Force, during World War II.